The Dark Side of Gravity: Effects of discontinuities

-Photons are not sensitive to an homogeneous background B=-A field except at a discontinuity which may allow them to jump to the conjugate side.
-For matter, the discontinuity represents a potential barrier that might produce caustic like effects where matter is trapped along the discontinuity forming matter rings or shells.
-The seemingly time dependent flux of Ultra High Energy cosmic rays as a consequence of the discontinuity drift in time in our vicinity is also an interesting possibility if some of these particles originate somehow at the gravitational discontinuity.
+For matter, a discontinuity represents a potential barrier that might produce caustic like effects when matter is trapped along the discontinuity forming matter rings or shells.
+The seemingly time dependent flux of Ultra High Energy cosmic rays as a consequence of a discontinuity drifting in time in the vicinity of the Earth is also an interesting possibility if some of these particles originate somehow at the discontinuity.